-The first was their Crispy Chocolate-Cherry Treats.
+The first was their Crispy Chocolate Cherry Treats.
 Basically an adult/fancy version of the basic Rice Krispies treats.
-Cereal, white chocolate, marshmallows, and cherries.
-I mean, you can't go wrong with this.
-I think that covers every food group, yeah?
+Cereal, white chocolate, marshmallows, and dried cherries.
+I mean, you can't go wrong with that combination.
+I think it covers every food group, yeah?

-Crispy Chocolate-Cherry Treats
+Crispy Chocolate Cherry Treats Recipe

 Melt your butter in a large saucepan over low heat.

 Add marshmallows, white chocolate chips, and salt and cook making sure to consistently stir until everything is melted.

 Literally, until it's JUST melted because if you let it cook too long, there's a chance it could start to harden.

 Remove the saucepan from the heat and incorporate the cereal and cherries.